Elliptic fibrations on covers of the elliptic modular surface of level 5: The surface

-In the following we will denote by $T_1$ the point $(1:0:0)$, which is not a base point of the pencil and corresponds to the intersection of the lines $\ell_2$ and $\ell_3$, and by $T_2$ the point $(0:1:-1)$, which is not a base point of the pencil and corresponds to the intersection of the lines $m_1$ and $m_2$.
+In the following we will denote by $T_1$ the point $(1:0:0)$, which is not a basepoint of the pencil and corresponds to the intersection of the lines $\ell_2$ and $\ell_3$, and by $T_2$ the point $(0:1:-1)$, which is not a basepoint of the pencil and corresponds to the intersection of the lines $m_1$ and $m_2$.